Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 To show that the adjunction $\lan{\insimp} \dashv \subst{\insimp\!}$ defined in \cref{sec:simp-cub-quillen-adjunction} is a Quillen equivalence, it remains to check that its counit is valued in weak equivalences, that is, that $\Ge_X \co \lan{\insimp}\subst{\insimp\!}X \to X$ is a weak equivalence for every fibrant $X \in \PSh{\IdCompOr}$.
 We noted earlier (\cref{saturated-elegant}) that for an elegant Reedy category $\CatR$, we have a convenient set of objects---the automorphism quotients of representables---that generate the whole of $\PSh{\CatR}$ upon saturation by monomorphisms.
 We will see later on (\cref{saturated-nat-trans-weq}) that the class of $X \in \PSh{\IdCompOr}$ for which $\Ge_X$ is a weak equivalence is saturated by monomorphisms, so if $\IdCompOr$ were an elegant Reedy category we would have a line of attack.
 Unfortunately, this is not the case.
 Indeed, $\IdCompOr$ is not a Reedy category at all (\cref{idcompor-not-reedy}).

 We therefore require a generalization of elegant Reedy theory.
-We consider categories $\CatC$ equipped with a fully faithful functor $i \co \CatC \to \CatR$ into a Reedy category $\CatR$ closed under pushouts of lowering spans that is \emph{elegant relative to $i$}: such that $\nerve{i} \defeq \subst{i}\yo \co \CatR \to \PSh{\CatC}$ preserves lowering pushouts.
+We consider categories $\CatC$ equipped with a fully faithful functor $i \co \CatC \to \CatR$ into a Reedy category $\CatR$ that has pushouts of lowering spans and is \emph{elegant relative to $i$}: such that $\nerve{i} \defeq \subst{i}\yo \co \CatR \to \PSh{\CatC}$ preserves lowering pushouts.
 In this case, the objects of $\PSh{\CatC}$ are generated upon saturation by monos from the set of automorphism quotients of objects in the image of $\nerve{i}$.
 When $i = \id$, we recover the original theorem for elegant Reedy categories.
 In \cref{sec:algebra-elegant-core}, we shall see that $\IdCompOr$ embeds elegantly in the category of inhabited finite semilattices.

 In \cref{sec:cellular-presentation}, we review Reedy monomorphisms and the construction of cellular presentations for maps between presheaves over a Reedy category.
-In \cref{sec:pre-elegance}, we narrow our focus to what we call \emph{pre-elegant} Reedy categories, those closed under pushouts of lowering spans.
-The Reedy monomorphic presheaves are in this case characterized as those sending lowering pushouts to pullbacks.
+In \cref{sec:pre-elegance}, we narrow our focus to what we call \emph{pre-elegant} Reedy categories, those having pushouts of lowering spans.
+The Reedy monic presheaves are in this case characterized as those sending lowering pushouts to pullbacks.
 This sets the stage for \cref{sec:relative-elegance}, where we define and study elegance relative to an embedding $i \co \CatC \to \CatR$.